Radio Mindanao Network: WRMN New York

 WRMN New York is RMN's own internet radio station.
 Based in Nutley, New Jersey, it also serves the Filipino-American community in the New York City area.

 Chronology of radio stations in Mindanao

 The pioneer radio broadcasting station in Mindanao was DXMC-AM founded in 1949 and owned by Guillermo Torres of the University of Mindanao in Davao City.
 It later became UM Broadcasting Network.
 DXMC-AM is now the present-day DXWT-FM, which was converted into the FM band since 1988.

-The second, DXAW, was established by Alfred James Wills, a retired US Army Signal Corps officer (The DXAW calls were used by the TV station in Davao (which is now known as DXAS-TV Channel 4) owned by ABS-CBN Corporation from 1967 to 1972.)
+The second, DXAW, was established by Alfred James Wills, a retired US Army Signal Corps officer (The DXAW calls were used by the TV station in Davao (which is now known as DXAK-TV Channel 4 or ALLTV4 Davao) owned by ABS-CBN Corporation from 1967 to 1972.)
 There were four others that operated in Butuan, Surigao, Pagadian and Ozamiz.

 DXCC-AM is the 7th legally operating radio station having been founded in 1952.